-SEC 33-A. Visa Policy. - The policies governing the issuance, extension, renewal and conversion of visas referred to in Section 33 hereof shall be jointly formulated by the Commission and the Department of Foreign Affairs (DFA) and, when appropriate, the Commission and the DFA shall consult with the concerned government agencies or offices relative thereto.

-Any visa policy or guidelines to be implemented abroad shall be done by the DFA, with due notice to the Commission and other concerned agencies and/or offices.
+SEC 33-A. Visa Policy. - The policies governing the issuance, extension, renewal and conversion of visas referred to in Section 33 hereof shall be jointly formulated by the Commission and the Department of Foreign Affairs and, when appropriate, the Commission and the Department of Foreign Affairs shall consult with the concerned government agencies or offices relative thereto.
+Any visa policy or guidelines to be implemented abroad shall be done by the Department of Foreign Affairs, with due notice to the Commission and other concerned agencies and/ or offices.

 SEC.
-33-B. Visa Issuance Overseas.- All non-immigrant visas issued outside of the Philippines shall be done by Consular Officers of the DFA duly assigned at Philippines posts abroad.
-Immigrant visas, whenever issued abroad, shall be done by the Consular Officers upon the approval of the Commission through the DFA.
+33-B. Visa Issuance Overseas.-All non-immigrant visas issued outside of the Philippines shall be done by Consular Officers of the Department of Foreign Affairs duly assigned at Philippines posts abroad.
+Immigrant visas, whenever issued abroad, shall be done by the Consular Officers upon the approval of the Commission through the Department of Foreign Affairs.

-21 IMMIGRANTS
+IMMIGRANTS

 SEC.
-34. Quota Immigrants. - Subject to conditions set forth in this Act, there may be admitted into the Philippines, immigrants, otherwise known as "quota immigrants", not to exceed two hundred (200) of any one nationality based on immigration reciprocity for any one calendar year and upon allotment by the Commissioner of the corresponding quota number.
+34. Quota Immigrants. - Subject to conditions set forth in this Act, there may be admitted into the Philippines, immigrants, otherwise known as "quota immigrants", not to exceed two hundred (2001 of anyone nationality based on immigration reciprocity for anyone calendar year and upon allotment by the Commissioner of the corresponding quota number.
 In the allotment of quota numbers, the following order of preference shall be observed:

-- (a) First Preference: Those whose service and qualifications show high educational attainment, technical training, specialized experience, or exceptional ability in the sciences, arts, professions, or business as would reasonably enhance and contribute substantial benefits prospectively to the national economy, or cultural or educational interests or welfare of the Philippines, including their family members, accompanying or following to join them, who shall likewise be allotted individual quota numbers; - (b) Second Preference: Parents of a naturalized Philippine citizen;
+(a) First Preference: Those whose service and qualifications show high educational attainment, technical training, specialized experience, or exceptional ability in the sciences, arts, professions, or business as would reasonably enhance and contribute substantial benefits prospectively to the national economy, or cultural or educational interests or welfare of the Philippines, including their family members,

+- Accompanying or following to join them, who shall likewise be allotted individual quota numbers; - (b) Second Preference: Parents of a naturalized Philippine citizen;